-As of December 31, 2014, the Company has contractual obligations related to two-year and three-year reinsurance contracts.
-These contracts have effective dates of either June 1, 2013 or June 1, 2014 and may be cancelable only with the other party's consent.
-The future minimum aggregate amounts payable to the reinsurers for 2015 and 2016 are \$66,451 and \$22,989, respectively.
+As of December 31, 2015, the Company had contractual obligations related to multi-year reinsurance contracts.
+These contracts have effective dates of June 1, 2014 and may be cancelable only with the other party's consent.
+The future minimum aggregate amount payable to the reinsurers for 2016 is \$22,989.